speediedan/finetuning-scheduler/docs/source/advanced/optimizer_reinitialization.rst

             weight_decay: 2.0e-06
     ...

-Optionally, one can also provide an LR scheduler reinitialization directive in the same phase as an optimizer reinitialization directive.
-If one does not provide a ``new_lr_scheduler`` directive, the latest LR state will still be restored and wrapped around the new optimizer prior to the execution of the new phase (as with LR scheduler reinitialization):
+Optionally, one can also provide an lr scheduler reinitialization directive in the same phase as an optimizer reinitialization directive.
+If one does not provide a ``new_lr_scheduler`` directive, the latest lr state will still be restored and wrapped around the new optimizer prior to the execution of the new phase (as with lr scheduler reinitialization):

 .. code-block:: yaml